nzahbihi/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-This analysis was conducted to uncover trends that may be of assistance to Louise, who would like to set up a Kickstarter campaign for a play.
+This analysis was conducted to uncover trends that may be of assistance to Louise, who would like to compare her campaign for her play _Fever_ to other fundraised plays on Kickstarter.
 To do this, we pulled data of various parameters of Kickstarter campaigns.
-We then utilized various data analysis tools in Microsoft Excel to investigate inquiries that would be beneficial to Louise planning her campaign.
-This included: what time of year is the best to launch a successful campaign, and what amount of money is a good goal to set for success.
+We then utilized various data analysis tools in Microsoft Excel to provide the following information to Louise: what time of year is the best to launch a successful campaign, and what amount of money is a good goal to set for success.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

-In order to determine what makes for a successful Kickstarter campaign, one trend we can look to is what time of year is best to launch one.
-This analysis can help Louise plan which month to launch hers in.
-We took the data from the Kickstarter dataset to create a pivot table in Excel, and filtered it to display the following information:
+As per Louise's request, one of the trends we looked into was comparing the outcomes of fundraised campaigns versus the time of year they were launched in.
+This analysis can help Louise compare her campaign's launch date to what the data shows to be successful launch months.
+We extracted the data from the Kickstarter dataset to create a pivot table in Excel, and filtered it to display the following information:
 - Kickstarter Campaigns specifically under the Theater category.
 - Which months they were launched in.
 - Whether they were successful, had failed, or were canceled.